dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-21-particles-in-boxes.md

 is *also* a solution.

 Is this a valid solution?

-On the face of it, yes.
+Well, yes.

 However, you can show the probability density for this wavefunction is

 $$
 \begin{align}